isxGames/isxScripts/EverQuest2 (LavishScript)/Scripts/myprices-readme.txt

 As the items are checked the color of the item changes in the GUI list.

-White  - The item was unable to be changed , there was nothing on the broker to compare it to.
+Brown  - The item was unable to be changed , there was nothing on the broker to compare it to.
 Green  - The item price matches the current lowest price on the broker.
 Yellow - Your item is the lowest price on the broker.
 Red    - Your item is priced higher than the lowest price on the broker , but that price is below your minimum allowed price.
+Blue   - New unlisted Item added to the broker list

 The Future
 ----------